vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 In synchronous integration, VTEX’s Checkout API triggers and sends a request to the external tax service API whenever there are changes to a customer’s cart, such as adding or removing items.

-[block:callout]
-{
-  "type": "warning",
-  "body": "- Timeout for the request is five seconds.\n- There is no retry in case of timeout.\n- If the external service that responds to the request times out constantly, the store will not be able to finish the order.\n- If this integration is active, it applies to all stores in that account.", "title": "When using Tax Service integration, keep in mind that:"
+>⚠️ Timeout for the request is five seconds.\n- There is no retry in case of timeout.\n- If the external service that responds to the request times out constantly, the store will not be able to finish the order.\n- If this integration is active, it applies to all stores in that account.
-}
-[/block]

 ### Checkout Configuration

 Synchronous tax integration can be activated or deactivated through a request to the Checkout Configuration API.